kite-sdk/kite-docs/Kite-Data-Module-Overview.md

 ## Kite Data Module Overview

-The Kite Data module is a set of APIs for interacting with data in Hadoop, specifically direct reading and writing of datasets in storage subsystems such as the Hadoop Distributed FileSystem (HDFS).
+The Kite Data module is a set of APIs for interacting with data in Hadoop; specifically, direct reading and writing of datasets in storage subsystems such as the Hadoop Distributed FileSystem (HDFS).

 These APIs do not replace or supersede any of the existing Hadoop APIs.
 Instead, the Data module streamlines application of those APIs.
 You still use HDFS and Avro APIs directly, when necessary.
 The Kite Data module reflects best practices for default choices, data organization, and metadata system integration.